Vite plugin

 </script>

-<p>The site title is: {siteConfig.title}</p>
+<p>The site title is: {siteConfig .title }</p>

-<p>The site description is: {siteConfig.description}</p>
+<p>The site description is: {siteConfig .description }</p> Low level API

-It can be used for a more basic markdown render engine involved with Svelte.
+It can be used for a more basic Markdown render engine involved with Svelte.

 Here's usage example: